haskellfoundation/HaskellSchool/en/lessons/basics/modules.md

 - Typeclasses

 Modules are really just collections of these entities that are exported.
-Modules can be combined through a graph of imports and exports, this is sometimes called a dependency graph.
+Modules can be combined through a graph of imports and exports.
 These dependency graphs can be packaged together as a component.
 The two most common components are libraries and executables.
 A library allows you to export your modules for re-use in other codebases, and an executable consists of an entrypoint (a Main module) to the dependency graph that can be run as a program.
-A good example of a library is `base` and `prelude` these libraries ship with GHC, `lens` is a good example of a third party library that requires a package manager to import.
+A good example of a library is `base` and `prelude`.
+These libraries ship with GHC.
+A good example of a third party library that requires a package manager to import is `lens`.
 A good example of executables are `xmonad` and `pandoc`.
-Haskell's most popular package managers also have executables that allow them to be run from the command line;
-`cabal-install` and `stack`.
+Haskell's most popular package managers also have executables that allow them to be run from the command line: `cabal-install` and `stack`.

 To reiterate, entities are our basic language-level building blocks.
 Modules are groupings of entities with some or all exported.
 Components are graphs of